01 of 06

 - Clean the surface of the mirror, and dry completely.
 Use a microfiber cloth instead of a paper towel.
 A paper towel will leave lint on the glass that can get stuck in the paint and primer.

 - Using painter's tape, cover the edge of the mirror (where the frame meets the glass).
 Take the frame outside, and lay it down on some newspaper.
 Place the mirror on top.
 Cover any parts of the frame that are still exposed with newspaper or paper towels and secure.
+(Of course, you can always paint the frame if you'd like).

 - Note: If you're using a picture frame instead, you can remove the entire glass or plastic piece from the front of the frame so you won't need to tape and cover it.